 - Police drop-in

-If you have any specific issues you would like to discuss in confidence prior to starting college, you can contact the Student Wellbeing Team or the College Chaplain on 01270 613197.
+If you have any specific issues you would like to discuss in confidence prior to starting college, you can contact the Student Wellbeing Team or the College Chaplain by email – WellbeingTeam@reaseheath.ac.uk.

-Reaseheath College has a Chaplain on campus who is based in the Wellbeing Centre (situated within the Centrepoint Building).
-He is happy to hold discussions on any aspect of faith or morality and is available to all students with any faith or none.
+Reaseheath College has a Chaplain on campus who is based next to The Wellbeing Hub.
+The Chaplain is happy to hold discussions on any aspect of faith or morality and is available to students of all faith and none.
 A weekly faith group is available to all who want to meet others who share their faith or hold different faith values to themselves.
-The Chaplain supports many Reaseheath College functions and is happy to offer advice or general support whenever needed.
-A prayer room is available in Centrepoint for use at any time.
-You can contact the Chaplain (Drew Walker), who is available Monday – Thursday 8.30am-5pm, on 01270 613197 or email email@example.com.
+The Chaplain runs ‘MC Time’ and ‘Rooted’.
+MC Time takes place every Thursday from 12pm until 2pm in the Bield bar where you can meet like minded people with a slice of pizza!
+He also supports many Reaseheath College functions and is happy to offer advice or general support whenever needed.
+A prayer room is available next to The Wellbeing Hub for use at any time.
+The Chaplain also supports the Christian Union who meet every Wednesday at 12:30pm in the prayer room.

 College Counselling Service

 The College Counselling Service can help with specific problems on a regular basis if you need support.
 Counselling provides a relaxed setting where you can talk freely in a way that is rarely possible with friends or tutors.
-The Student Wellbeing Service can also put you in touch with outside agencies if necessary.
+Referrals are made through your Wellbeing Advisor.
+The Student Wellbeing Service can also refer you to outside agencies if necessary.

 How and when to find us

-- We’re based on the 1st Floor of the Centrepoint Building.
+- We’re based in the Health and Wellbeing Centre on the ground floor of Jodrell Hall.
 This location is fully accessible

 For urgent support